 How Often: Indicate how often (frequency) the service will be delivered.
 Specific frequencies should be stated so that the parents know what to expect.
 As noted on this page as a bullet under the grid, the supports listed may vary in order to best meet the family’s needs in addressing the joint plan developed together with the family on early intervention visits.
 This allows flexibility over a three month period to vary supports based on the family’s need.
 For example, supports could be written for 12x/3 months by a Physical Therapist (who is the PSP).
 The physical therapist may do 4 visits one month, 2 visits the next month, and 6 visits the following month based on the family’s needs as identified on joint plans, with clear explanation of any variance from the IFSP documented in the visit notes.

-(See table on next page)
+(See image on next page)

 Additionally, there may occasionally be instances when service delivery will exceed or be less than the amount indicated on the IFSP.
 Any variation in service must be documented in the joint plans in home visit notes.
 If the changes are more than occasional and not related to the family’s needs as noted on joint plans, the IFSP will need to be revised.